 No matter how good your relationship with a school, there may come a time when you and the school disagree about your child’s Individualized Education Program (IEP).
-Conflicts can arise over the amount or type of in the IEP.
+Conflicts can arise over the amount or type of help in the IEP.
 Or you may not agree about your child’s placement.

 The good news is that the (IDEA) gives you several ways to resolve disputes.
 Here are six options for resolving an IEP dispute.

 Option 1: Negotiation

 You’re part of the IEP team.
 In fact, you can call an IEP team meeting at any time.
 This brings together you, your child’s general and teachers, and the school to discuss your child’s education.